kellerkinderDE/devenv-shopware/README.md

 ```

 ### kellerkinder.additionalPhpExtensions
-Define additional PHP extensions that are included in php-fpm and php-cli
+Define additional PHP extensions that are included in php-fpm and php-cli.

 *_Example_*
 ```